colinoflynn/pyjtagbs/README.md

 This library supports FTDI cables along with Segger J-Link tools.

+### Using ChipWhisperer Husky

+The Python library can be imported into your Jupyter notebooks for use with a ChipWhisperer-Husky/Husky-Plus.
+This gives you JTAG access from the 20-pin "UserIO" front panel connectors.

+You can then wire some of those pins to also be used for triggering.
+See the ChipWhisperer jupyter notebooks for examples.

 ### Using J-Link

 The device can use a J-Link, it needs Segger's DLL as well for that.
 For some reason the J-Link DLL needs to be at the same location as your file that is running from (to be fixed), so to run 'example.py' you need the DLL in that folder as well (or install the DLL to your Windows system path - which may be dangerous as other tools will find that version).